scienceguyrob/SKA-TestVectorGenerationPipeline/Dockerfile/CentOS/DockerImageReadme.txt

 is because the image is to be used for test vector generation, for tests of SKA SDP and CSP software.
 For a more complete pulsar image, look at the Dockerfile's written by Casey Law, or Maciej Serylak.

+Image update based on feedback from Sally Cooper (thanks Sal!).
+Sally found issues with how Mike's version of Sigproc produces file headers (filterbank file headers), and with how the software created fake files.
+Both issues should be fixed in this build.

 Please note that it takes around 1 hour to build the entire image on the dockerhub.
 Also note that the image size is approximately 2.5 GB on disk.